Innovative Genomics Institute: Human health

 The IGI human health program has focused on developing therapies for rare and neglected genetic diseases and platform technology approaches to addressing rare diseases, including sickle cell disease and other blood and immune disorders.
 In 2021, the US Food and Drug Administration approved a clinical trial for an experimental CRISPR-based therapy for sickle cell disease developed by a consortium including the IGI, UCSF Benioff Children's Hospital, and the UCLA Broad Stem Cell Research Center.
 Other health research at the IGI focuses on cancer, neurodegenerative diseases, and clinical diagnostics.

-In 2024, the IGI worked with the Children's Hospital of Philadelphia to develop a personalized CRISPR therapy for a baby born with a rare fatal genetic disease affecting the urea cycle, which was approved and delivered to the patient in just six months.
+In 2024, the IGI worked with the Children's Hospital of Philadelphia to develop a personalized CRISPR therapy for KJ Muldoon, a baby born with a rare fatal genetic disease affecting the urea cycle, which was approved and delivered to the patient in just six months.
 This event marked the first use of in vivo gene editing to repair a gene.